vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 Short name: none

-The path to a custom X.509 server certificate, for the Docker API to use to authenticate the VCH with a Docker client.
+The path to a custom X.509 server certificate.
+This certificate identifies the VCH endpoint VM both to Docker clients and to browsers  that connect to the VCH Admin portal.

+- This certificate should have the following certificate usages:
+  - `KeyEncipherment`
+  - `DigitalSignature`
+  - `KeyAgreement`
+  - `ServerAuth`
 - This option is mandatory if you use custom TLS certificates, rather than auto-generated certificates.
 - Use this option in combination with the `--key` option, that provides the path to the private key file for the custom certificate.
 - Include the names of the certificate and key files in the paths.